 Scholars at Risk has issued an appeal to Thai authorities on behalf of a group of five scholars and students facing potential prosecution in connection with their attendance at the 2017 International Conference on Thai Studies.

 Are some questions too dangerous to ask?
 What happens to scholars and students who ask those questions?
 How can you contribute to strengthening core academic values, such as academic freedom?
-These are among the questions we discuss in “Dangerous Questions:
+These are among the questions we discussed in “Dangerous Questions:

 Berlin, Germany | May 3, 2018 – The Scholars at Risk (SAR) Network 2018 Global Congress, The University and the Future of Democracy, was held in Berlin April 23-26 as a joint venture of Scholars at Risk, the Alexander von